bridgmand1/class-example/README.md

 # Class Example

 This is the best class ever

-what is the example in the class
+what is the example in the class?